 Litecoin is a vast open-source network and is a cryptocurrency similar to Bitcoin.
 However, in this context, the topic is purely for trading in Litecoin.
 As discussed above, exchanges are one way of going about it.
 Another way to trade Litecoin is through a contract for difference (CFD’s).
 When a trader engages in a contract with an exchange, there is an agreement drawn up between the two parties the difference in starting Litecoin price and ending price will be settled between them.

-One of the brokers that provide the option to trade Litecoin is Plus500 (*76.4% of retail CFD accounts lose money).
+One of the brokers that provide the option to trade Litecoin is Plus500 (*76.4% of retail CFD accounts lose money, Availability subject to regulation).
 The broker allows you to leverage the position as well as to short (bet on a decrease in Litecoin’s value) the coin.
 Plus500 (*76.4% of retail CFD accounts lose money)also provide you a leverage position on Litecoin.
 Note that when you trade through a CFD broker you do not own any agreement or possessing the coin but speculate Litecoin’s price fluctuations.

 - How to Claim your Litecoin Cash?